Nanocellulose: Nanocellulose fibrils

+Cellulose nanocrystals

-CNCs are rodlike highly crystalline particles (relative crystallinity index above 75%) with a rectangular cross section.
-They are formed by the acid hydrolysis of native cellulose fibers commonly using sulfuric or hydrochloric acid.
-Amorphous sections of native cellulose are hydrolysed and after careful timing, crystalline sections can be retrieved from the acid solution by centrifugation and washing.
-Their dimensions depend on the native cellulose source material, and hydrolysis time and temperature.
+Cellulose nanocrystals (CNC) are formed by the acid hydrolysis of native cellulose fibers, most commonly using sulfuric or hydrochloric acid.
+Disordered sections of native cellulose are hydrolysed and after careful timing, the remaining crystalline sections can be retrieved from the acid solution by centrifugation and dialysis against water.
+Their final dimensions depend on the cellulose source, its history, the hydrolysis conditions and the purification procedures.
+CNCs are commercialised by various companies that use different sources and processes, leading to a range of available products.

+Other cellulose based nanoparticles

 Spherical shaped carboxycellulose nanoparticles prepared by nitric acid-phosphoric acid treatment are stable in dispersion in its non-ionic form.